o3de/o3de-multiplayersample/PopcornFX/README.md

 # PopcornFX Assets - O3DE Multiplayer Sample

-The Multiplayer Sample includes nine visual FX assets created with PopcornFX.
+The Multiplayer Sample includes several visual FX assets created with PopcornFX.
 This README documents the these FX assets so that you can customize them or deconstruct them to learn how to build PopcornFX assets of your own.

 The PopcornFX project containing all the source assets can be found in the following directory:
 `<multiplayer-sample-root>/PopcornFX/PopcornProject.pkproj`.